joachim-n/composer-manifest/README.md

 composer-manifest.yaml file in your project root.
 You should commit this to version control at the same time as you commit changes to composer.json and composer.lock to keep a history of changes.

+### Integrations

+With [Renovate](https://github.com/renovatebot/renovate), use the fileFilters config option to ensure the manifest file is committed by the renovate bot.